Diamondbacks vs. Orioles Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Adley Rutschman, Corbin Carroll and others in the Baltimore Orioles-Arizona Diamondbacks matchup at Chase Field on Friday at 9:40 PM ET.
+Player prop betting options for Adley Rutschman, Corbin Carroll and others are available in the Baltimore Orioles-Arizona Diamondbacks matchup at Chase Field on Saturday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!